 However, at the time the American government was more concerned about controlling immigration.
 So the U.S. would also look bad if it publicized the huge numbers of Jews being murdered by the Nazis.

-killing: bloodshed, execution (usually official, government-ordered killing), homicide,
+killing: bloodshed, execution (usually official, government-ordered killing), homicide (the deliberate murder of one person by another),

 massacre (a large number of people), murder, slaughter.
 To slay also means to